 Our surgeons are experienced, highly skilled medical specialists, who perform minimally invasive foraminotomy procedure with great success.

 Laminotomy is another common minimally invasive decompression surgery that Cedars-Sinai Marina del Rey Hospital offers.
 Through laminotomy, the performing surgeon removes a small portion of the lamina – a bony structure attached to each vertebra – in order to widen and decompress the spinal canal.

 - 1-inch incision on the neck or the back

 - the surgeon cuts through the surrounding muscle and tissue to gain access to the spine

 - the surgeon moves muscle fibers to gain access to the spine

 - outpatient procedure, the patient returns home on the same day

 - shortened, more efficient

-Age, general health, medical history and other individual specificities are all factors that our trained and skilled surgeons at Marina Del Rey Hospital will take into account, so that each laminotomy procedure can be performed according to each patient’s individual needs.
+Age, general health, medical history and other individual specificities are all factors that our trained and skilled surgeons at Cedars-Sinai Marina del Rey Hospital will take into account, so that each laminotomy procedure can be performed according to each patient’s individual needs.

 Drugs and Other Treatment Needed for Foraminal Stenosis